-Pericardiocentesis is a procedure that uses a needle to remove fluid from the pericardial sac, the tissue that surrounds the heart.
+Pericardiocentesis is a procedure that uses a needle to remove fluid from the pericardial sac.
+This is the tissue that surrounds the heart.

 Pericardial tap; Percutaneous pericardiocentesis

+The procedure is most often done in a special procedure room, such as a cardiac catheterization laboratory.
+It may also be done at a patient's hospital bedside.
 A health care provider will put an IV into your arm in case fluids or medicines need to be given through a vein.
-For example, medication may be given if your heart beat slows or your blood pressure drops during the procedure.
+For example, you may be given medicines if your heartbeat slows or your blood pressure drops during the procedure.

 is used to help the doctor see the needle and any fluid drainage.
-An electrocardiogram () may also be used to help with positioning.
+An electrocardiogram () and x-rays (fluoroscopy) may also be used to help with positioning.

 Once the needle has reached the correct area, it is removed and replaced with a tube called a catheter.
 Fluid drains through this tube into containers.
-Usually, the pericardial catheter is left in place so draining may continue for several hours.
+Most of the time, the pericardial catheter is left in place so draining may continue for several hours.

 You may not be able to eat or drink for 6 hours before the test.
 You must sign a consent form.

 You may feel pressure as the needle enters.
-Some people have chest pain, which may require pain medication.
+Some people have chest pain, which may require pain medicine.